Polythem/Art-with-PyGame/README.md

 # Art-with-PyGame
-Create the images with Python/PyGame
+Create images with Python/PyGame
+I try combine different shapes with color for randam paint of abstract pictures